OREGON STATE UNIVERSITY

 The Lab:

-Graham Frank, PhD candidate | Graham grew up in Oregon and discovered his interest in ecology at Colorado College before pursuing a master’s in Forest Biology at Purdue University.
+Graham Frank, Research Associate | Graham grew up in Oregon and discovered his interest in ecology at Colorado College before pursuing a master’s in Forest Biology at Purdue University.
 His research interests lie in how natural and anthropogenic disturbances alter the structure and function of communities, and in how this knowledge can be applied to conservation in managed forests.
 Graham has previously worked on projects involving invasive plants, forest regeneration, soil properties, and forest health, and is enjoying the challenges of becoming reacquainted with Oregon’s forests after several years spent learning in other systems.
-Graham’s research at Oregon State will investigate the biodiversity of early-seral plant and wildlife communities following high severity wildfire, and how much of this diversity is supported by post-harvest tree plantations.
+Graham’s PhD research at Oregon State investigated the biodiversity of early-seral plant and wildlife communities following high severity wildfire, and how much of this diversity is supported by post-harvest tree plantations.
+Graham is currently working as a Research Associate/postdoc extending his PhD work through research and outreach.

 Sven RodneSven Rodne, MS student (co-supervised with Dr. James Johnston) | Sven is a born and raised Oregonian who grew up adventuring in many of the old burn perimeters of southwest Oregon’s forests.
 He further cultivated this interest in wildland fire by receiving his bachelor’s degree in Natural Resources with an option in Wildland Fire Ecology at Oregon State University.
 After graduating, he worked in the Oregon State University College of Forestry Tree Ring Lab.
 While working for the Tree Ring Lab, he developed a passion for dendropyrochronology (reconstructing fire frequency in forests through the study of tree rings) and disturbance ecology.
 He has worked on historical fire reconstructions in Oregon and Washington’s west cascade regions, on the East side of Mt.
 Hood, and in the Elliott State Research Forest.
 His current projects are focused on historical stand reconstructions in Oregon’s Rogue Basin and historical fire reconstructions/stand dynamics of the lower Illinois River, located in southwest Oregon.